Challenges in building an online product

 - How can I decrease the risk of failure?

 …and much more.
 Usually, when we talk to potential clients, they share their worries.
 We decided to help them and create a proper onboarding workshop to explain things and answer all questions during a couple of days.

 Is such Workshop a good idea?

 We know that as a client, you want to feel comfortable.
 You need a clear and transparent development process.
 You want to control the time, the budget and most importantly: you want to trust the team you work with.

 We always care about these things.
 That’s why we invite the Product Owner (you) to spend a couple of days with the Team and understand how they work and what’s the methodology.
 This can be done remotely, but we strongly recommend physical attendance.
 It’s an investment, not a cost.

-This workshop is a part of the backlog creation - together with the team you create a wishlist of the functionalities.
+This workshop is a part of the backlog creation – together with the team you create a wishlist of the functionalities.
 Effective Product Management using Scrum far exceeds only the ability to create User stories.
-It requires an excellent awareness of the value of the produced software and effective management of this value.
+It requires an excellent awareness of the value of the software development and effective management of this value.

 Having our experience with dozens of projects and Product Owners in mind, we often asked ourselves why didn’t we start to work this closely with the Product Owners from the beginning?
 Why weren’t we involved in User Stories preparation and didn’t find the time to prepare a great Product Backlog, so that the project management process could be transparent and effective early on?